You are here

 Her second book, Seeking Refuge: Central American Migration to Mexico, the United States, and Canada is a study of the individuals, groups, and organizations that responded to the Central American refugee crisis of the 1980s and 1990s, and helped shape refugee policies throughout North America.
 Collectively these domestic and transnational advocacy networks collected testimonies, documented the abuses of states, re-framed national debates about immigration, pressured for changes in policy, and ultimately provided a voice for the displaced and the excluded.

-Her third book, Refuge in Post Cold War America, a study of US refugee policy in the Post-Cold War and post 9/11 era, will be published later this year.
+Her third book, The Refugee Challenge in Post-Cold War America (Oxford University Press, 2017), a study of US refugee policy in the Post-Cold War and post 9/11 era, will be published later this year.

 Garcia is currently completing a book on climate refugees.